HosamAyoub/POV-display/README.md

 # POV-display
 POV display anlaog clock.
 Display based on the persistence of vision concept shows a clock has 3 axes for hours, minutes and seconds.
 The display has a refresh rate of 1 second.

+The main idea of this application is to customize the line of LEDs which will be off and on at a specific degree of the circle so that you can generate any shape you want.

 ## Hardware
 * Atmega32